Hacker0x01/docs.hackerone.com/docs/changelog/2019/march.md

 We've also implemented a new **Subscribe** button on the policy page to enable hackers to easily subscribe to program notifications. *Note: The button is currently viewable for select hackers.*

 ![subscribe button](./images/mar_2019_program_notifications-2.png)

+### Deprecation of Custom Recipients for Messaging Hackers
+We've deprecated the *Custom* recipient field on the Message Hackers page as the feature wasn't found to be very valuable for programs.